dedalus94/iac-project/README.md

 `IamInstanceProfile` assigns an IAM role to the instances that grants EC2 instances with read/write permissions for an S3 bucket.

 *  AutoScalingGroup (Type: AWS::AutoScaling::AutoScalingGroup):
-  > defines an Amazon EC2 Auto Scaling group, which is a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.
+  > defines an Amazon EC2 Auto Scaling group, which is a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management. from [AWS Docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-autoscaling-autoscalinggroup.html)

 ### Other files: